Why was this car hidden away for 30 years?

 Shelby at Le Mans in an Aston Martin, 1959.
 Credit: Hulton Archive/Getty Images

-But in 1963, years after Shelby had hung up his racing gloves, he wanted to win as a constructor -- with an American car, at that.wi
+But in 1963, years after Shelby had hung up his racing gloves, he wanted to win as a constructor -- with an American car, at that.

 Shelby modeled his dream machine on the basis of a previous racer he had developed, the AC Cobra Roadster